DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### Properties of a Constant Product AMM are

-- [ ]  Instant liquidity, irrespective of the trade size.
+- [ ]  Instant liquidity, irrespective of the trade size (assuming that trade size is always less than pool size).
 - [ ]  The ratio of assets X and Y sets the price of the pool.
 - [ ]  Purchase of asset X increases the price of X and decreases the price of Y
 - [x]  All of the above